chenx/Lib_HtmlJsCss/README.md

 Image
 ------

-Demonstrates various manover of image:
+Demonstrates various maneuver of image:
 * Overlap text on image
 * DropCap letter
 * Show part of image (e.g., in case of icons) and clickable image map